What is Debarment? Debarred Meaning in Federal Procurement

 - Having the necessary licensing and qualifications to perform the contract in compliance with local laws and regulations

 What is debarment of government contractors?
-When applying the definition of being debarred, many cases involved lack of contractor business integrity and ethics violations.
+When applying the definition of being debarred from government contracts, many cases involved lack of contractor business integrity and ethics violations.
 Small businesses and larger DOD contractors must be aware of the various examples of what can lead to being debarred from bidding Violating federal antitrust statutes

 - Criminal corruption, including fraud, embezzlement, bribery, theft, forgery, falsification of records, tax evasion, and other crimes.